KxSystems/docs/docs/about/sg/characters.md

 Do not use apostrophes to form plurals.

-The possessive of a plural or a word ending in _s_ is formed with a trailing apostrophe.
+The possessive of a word ending in _s_ is formed with a trailing apostrophe.
 For example:

 > Many MPs say that, unlike most MPs’ expenses, this MP’s expenses are questionable.